Early Career Resources

 The profession of Audiology is growing with expanded career opportunities for audiologists projected well beyond the next decade.
 This expansion is primarily due to the increasing numbers of older persons, the fact that people are living longer, and the relationship of hearing loss to aging.
 Anyone seeking to enter the profession of audiology should possess the necessary academic skills, a desire to improve individual quality of life, and motivation to accept work that is both challenging and rewarding.

-- Join the Early Career AuD group on Facebook!
-Search for "ADA Early Career Professionals"
+- Join the Early Career AuD group on Facebook! or search for "ADA Early Career Professionals"

 - Join the Hear and Now Early Career AuD group on GroupMe to send group text messages to your colleagues

 Below are podcasts with individuals who have recently transitioned between student and AuD.
 They discuss their day-to-day schedule, the toughest thing about being a practicing audiologist, plus much more!

 What did you do right?
 What was harder than you expected?
 What do you wish you could change?
 As a recent graduate, you are a perfect candidate to help shape the future of audiology by becoming a mentor!
 Your experiences as a recent graduate will be extremely valuable to Au.D. students who will be following in your footsteps.
 Mentors are especially needed for the annual AuDacity conference, however, yearly mentors are also needed.
 Please submit an application by clicking here.